lostanlen/ismir2016/spec.md

 	2. [DONE] Write callbacks to monitor test error
 	2. [DONE] Integrate the pipeline into a function so that the whole experiment can be ran in one step.
 	3. [DONE] Measure class imbalance.
 How many decision windows per class ?
-	4. Discard speech frames in Tp training set
-	5. Remove 3483 (contemporary Tp) in test set, as it is indiscernable from Fh.
-	6. Review the balance cello/viol in training set and test set.

 E. *Display*
 	1. Export filters from conv1 as images for the three experiments.
 Are they learned note models ?